If you feel like a teacher is ignoring your child, there are a few things you can do.

 The first thing is to speak to your child’s teacher directly.
 Don’t go straight to the principal.
-Write the teacher a note or email her asking to set up a time to meet.
+Write the teacher a note or email, asking to set up a time to meet.
 It’s important to make an appointment so the teacher can make time to talk to you without distractions.

 Before the meeting ends, ask for a plan of action.
 This will help you know exactly what steps the school is planning to take to address the issue.

-Feeling neglected can cause kids to perform poorly in school, and it can affect their self-esteem.
+Feeling neglected can cause kids to perform poorly in school.
+It can affect their self-esteem, too.
 That’s why it’s important to speak up if you feel your child isn’t getting needed attention.

 Address the problem with the teacher first.
 But if that doesn’t work, remember you have other options.